xv-engineering/zephyr-terminal-display/README.md

 ## Samples

-There are two samples/tests in the `tests` directory:
+There are two samples/tests in the `samples` directory:

 - `direct-draw`: a simple test that will draw a circle to the terminal
 - `lvgl`: a sample using the LVGL library to draw text to the terminal